MediaWind/react_kiosk_engine/docs/jsonFormat.md

 `noPaper` will display images when the printer has no more paper.

-`notConnectedToInternet` will display images when the printer is not connected to internet.
+`notConnectedToInternet` will display images when the kiosk is not connected to internet.

 `serviceClosed` has a different structure.
 Instead of going directly to the images paths, we must define a required `default` key that will hold the overall images when a service is closed, and we can also use a service id as a key to display a service closed error for a specific service.
 This allows displaying a schedule for that particular service, for example.
 Make sure the service id is the *production* service id, associated with the right EasyQueue module.